utshab-roy/utshabimagemanipulator/README.md

   - Using this library you can manipulate image
   - Add effect on image very easily
-  - Lightwight library, with fast functionality
+  - Light-wight library, with fast functionality

 # Features

   - Add Instagram effect on the image very easily
   - Using Method Chain you can get multiple effect and functionality at the same time
   - You can crop, resize, rotate, add text on image
+  - Support for jpg and png type of file

 You can also: